nathanleclaire/blog/source/_posts/2014-02-08-the-number-one-dev-killer.markdown

 {%img /images/dev-killer/mailchimp.jpg %}

 Probably at least looks familiar, right?
-It's the [Mailchimp](http://mailchimp.com) monkey.
+It's the [MailChimp](http://mailchimp.com) monkey.
 How about this guy?

 {%img /images/dev-killer/hermes.jpg %}

 It's [Hermes](http://en.wikipedia.org/Hermes), the Greek god of communication.
-But unless you're a theology buff, Freddie the Mailchimp mascot was probably a lot more meaningful to you in a modern context than Hermes.
+But unless you're a theology buff, Freddie the MailChimp mascot was probably a lot more meaningful to you in a modern context than Hermes.
 So what?
 Let me tell you a story to explain what I'll be getting at.

 Now that I've started getting some traffic to my blog, and received a variety of emails from readers, I wanted to get a mailing list up.
 You know, nothing fancy, just an email that I send out every once in a while to give people a chance to catch up with what I've been writing about this week.
 So what do I do?

-I could use [Mailchimp](http://mailchimp.com), a rock-solid and proven standby that is good enough for people like [Andrew Chen](http://andrewchen.co) and [Patrick McKenzie]() and obviously should be good enough for me.
+I could use [MailChimp](http://mailchimp.com), a rock-solid and proven standby that is good enough for people like [Andrew Chen](http://andrewchen.co) and [Patrick McKenzie](http://www.kalzumeus.com) and obviously should be good enough for me.
 But what did I do?
-Like a "good" hacker, I started writing my own (In addition to just wanting a cool project, for some reason I was embarassed about the possibility of people know that I use Mailchimp.
+Like a "good" hacker, I started writing my own (In addition to just wanting a cool project, for some reason I was embarassed about the possibility of people know that I use MailChimp.
 I don't know why, I guess I just have some kind of weird DIY fetish).
 It was going to be called [Hermes](http://github.com/nathanleclaire/hermes), written in Express/Node.js, and I was totally stoked.
-Mostly because now I was going to attempt to re-invent Mailchimp instead of doing more important, but less sexy, things with my time.
+Mostly because now I was going to attempt to re-invent MailChimp instead of doing more important, but less sexy, things with my time.

 I got about this far (I'm skipping over some boilerplate):